 "Hugely informative and fascinating, this is a book to treasure"

 The College of Sarum St. Michael (formerly Salisbury Diocesan Teacher Training College) closed in 1978.
 Every year around 400 former students from all over the country return for a reunion to celebrate their college years, their training and the deep friendships that many made.
 Why do they come?
 What made their student days so special?

 It was at an annual re-union that the request was made for a book about the college to be written.
 There is such a fascinating and interesting story to tell!
 From 1841, until the closure, thousands of students were trained in this special place 'under the Cathedral spire'.

-The book is a perfect 'dipping in' coffee table book to all those interested in education and social and local history.
+Inspired to Teach is a perfect 'dipping in' coffee table book to all those interested in education and social and local history.
 It will be of enormous interest to past students, staff and their families.

 "It really is a very fine piece of scholarship and

 every picture tells a story"